You’re in Lagos on a quiet evening, scrolling through your phone as headlines from Wall Street fill your screen.

 Before you can start investing in the US stock market from Nigeria, a few things need to be in place.
 These requirements help you set up your account smoothly and meet regulatory standards:

-- Valid ID – An International Passport, National ID, Voter’s Card, or Driver’s License (must be current and clearly legible).
+| Valid ID | Passport, National ID, Voter’s Card, or Driver’s License |

 Choosing a Reliable Broker: Finding Your Gateway